xoidlabs/xoid/docs/recipes/using-context-correctly.md

 There's [a great article by Michel Weststrate](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) on using Context efficiently.
 In summary, the article argues that "we should not store state directly in our context.
 Instead, we should use context as a dependency injection system". **xoid** can be used to do exactly that.

-Let's say that our shared state has the type of `{alpha: number, beta: number}`.
-Instead of feeding it directly as a context value, we can wrap it as an atom.
+Let's say that our shared state must have the type `{alpha: number, beta: number}`.
+Instead of feeding it directly as a context value, we can make it an atom.
 We can create that atom only once, inside a `useSetup` hook.

 ```js title="./MyContext.ts"
 import { createContext } from 'react'